Here’s the bottom line:

 - Get your thyroid tested – Ask your doctor to check your TSH, free t3, free t4, reverse t3, and thyroid antibodies.
 Get treated if you are low.

 - Check your basal body temperature – Right when you wake up check your temperature either under your arm or in your mouth and record it.
 Anything less than 97.8 is an issue that should be evaluated.

-- Eat clean – Cut out sugar, refined grains, white flours, caffeine, alcohol, breads, pastas, artificial sugars and hormone filled foods like non organic dairy and non grass fed animal protein.
-Eat foods to help you detox your body (broccoli, cauliflower, kale, brussel sprouts).
-Eat healthy fats like flax and wild caught fish.
+- Eat clean – Cut out sugar, refined grains, white flour, caffeine, alcohol, bread, pasta, artificial sugars, and hormone-filled foods like nonorganic dairy and non-grass-fed animal protein.
+Eat foods to help you detox your body (broccoli, cauliflower, kale, Brussels sprouts).
+Eat healthy fats like flax and wild-caught fish.

 - Avoid environmental toxins and xenoestrogens – Eat organic foods, drink filtered water out of glass containers, avoid plastic drinking bottles and storing food in plastic containers, and stop touching receipts (have the cashier put it in the bag).
 Check out the clean fifteen and the dirty dozen to find out which foods you should buy as organic.

 - Detoxify your body by sweating – Take a hot bath, go into an infrared sauna, or sweat during exercise.
 It doesn’t matter how you do it, just make sure you sweat frequently.